deeplearning4j/deeplearning4j/denoisingautoencoder.md

 If you see percentages rather than zeros, that's a good indicator your autoencoder is learning the structure of the data.

+Next, we'll show you how to implement a [stacked denoising autoencoder](../stackeddenoisingautoencoder.html), which is simply many DAs strung together.